MadhavAgarwal01/Stockio/README.md

 # Stockio

-A stock analysis dashboard for technical and sentiment analysis for your stock.
+A stock analysis application for technical and sentiment analysis for your stock.

 ## Tech Stack